A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you enroll before the date your old plan ends, the effective date of the new plan will typically be the first of the month following the loss of coverage, regardless of the date you enroll.
 So for example, if your plan is ending July 31, you can enroll in June or July and your new plan will be effective August 1.

-If your plan ends mid-month, however, a rule change took effect for HealthCare.gov as of 2024 that can help you avoid a gap in coverage.13 At the discretion of the exchange (so optional for state-run exchanges), the new rules allow a person’s new coverage to take effect the first day of the month in which their old coverage will end, as long as they apply before the first day of that month.
+If your plan ends mid-month, however, a rule change took effect for HealthCare.gov as of 2024 that can help you avoid a gap in coverage.11 At the discretion of the exchange (so optional for state-run exchanges), the new rules allow a person’s new coverage to take effect the first day of the month in which their old coverage will end, as long as they apply before the first day of that month.

-This will result in a partial month of overlapping coverage, as opposed to a gap in coverage: If the old plan will end on May 15, the person could apply up until April 30 and have coverage that takes effect May 1, instead of a June 1 effective date, which was the earliest possible start date under pre-2024 rules.
-HHS has clarified that the overlapping coverage would not eliminate a person’s eligibility for premium subsidies in that month, since they wouldn’t have the other coverage for the full month.14
+This will result in a partial month of overlapping coverage, as opposed to a gap in coverage: If the old plan ends on May 15, the person could apply up until April 30 and have coverage that takes effect May 1, instead of a June 1 effective date, which was the earliest possible start date under pre-2024 rules.
+HHS has clarified that the overlapping coverage would not eliminate a person’s eligibility for premium subsidies in that month, since they wouldn’t have the other coverage for the full month.12

 But it’s important to note that a person will still have to enroll before their coverage effective date.
 If their old plan is ending March 15 and they enroll on March 1, their new plan won’t take effect until April 1 (they would have to enroll by the end of February to take advantage of the new rule and have the new plan effective March 1 to provide overlapping coverage).
 Depending on the circumstances, a short-term plan might be a good option to cover those interim days instead, as is the option to retroactively elect COBRA.

-When you’re enrolling in a new marketplace plan due to loss of other coverage, the application will ask you when your coverage is ending.
+When you’re enrolling in a new Marketplace plan due to loss of other coverage, the application will ask you when your coverage is ending.
 It’s important to note the last day that the coverage will be in force, not the first day you’ll be without coverage.
 So for example, if your plan is ending on June 30, you would put your loss of coverage date as June 30, rather than July 1.
 If you indicate July 1, the system will push your new effective date out to August 1, since that’s the first of the following month.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.